dufernandes/advent-of-code-2023/README.md

-# Advent of code
+# Advent of code of 2023

 ![Build and tests state](https://github.com/dufernandes/advent-of-code/actions/workflows/maven.yml/badge.svg?branch=main) [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Here are some Java solutions for the [Advent of code challenges](https://adventofcode.com/).
+Here are some Java solutions for the [Advent of code challenges of 2023](https://adventofcode.com/2023).
 Each challenge can be run using the `public static main(String[] args)` method, or by running `mvn clean verify`, which run all tests.
 These tests call all methods which solve the problems at hand.

-## Challenges for 2023
+## Challenges

 - [Day 01 instructions: Trebuchet](https://adventofcode.com/2023/day/1) - challenge at [day 01 folder](src/main/java/advent/of/code/year_2023/day01)
 - [Day 02 instructions: Cube Conundrum](https://adventofcode.com/2023/day/2) - challenge at [day 02 folder](src/main/java/advent/of/code/year_2023/day02)